 Jessica has both attended and worked the Bravo!
-Vail Music Festival, the Atlantic Music Festival, and the Notre Dame Shakespeare Festival in South Bend, IN, and most recently the IRCAM multidisciplinary festival ManiFest in Paris, France.
-She has been commissioned by several organizations such as Crossing Borders Music, Castle Of Our Skins, and the South Bend Symphony Orchestra.
-Additionally, Jessica has worked with several renown composers and ensembles such as Marilyn Shrude, David Ludwig, and Billy Childs as well as Trio Fibonacci and the Euclid Quartet.
+Vail Music Festival in Vail CO, the Atlantic Music Festival in Waterville, ME, the Notre Dame Shakespeare Festival in South Bend, IN, and most recently the IRCAM multidisciplinary festival ManiFest in Paris, France.
+She has been commissioned by several organizations including Crossing Borders Music, Castle Of Our Skins, and the South Bend Symphony Orchestra.
+Additionally, Jessica has worked with several renown composers and ensembles such as Marilyn Shrude, David Ludwig, Clara Iannotta, and Billy Childs as well as Trio Fibonacci and the Euclid Quartet.
 Jessica holds a Bachelor's of Arts in Music from Bethel University and a Master's of Music in Music Composition under the tutelage of Dr. Jorge Muniz from Indiana University South Bend.

 Master of Music in Music Composition